hcpy2-0/hcpy/README.md

 The login process has changed as the HomeConnect SingleKey pages now implement a CAPTCHA. hc-login.py will now prompt users with a URL that they must follow in a normal browser window (Chromium), and use Development tools (F12) to monitor the network tab and retrieve the `code` and `state` values from the request to `hcauth://auth`

+**This step is time-sensitive, but we have not identified the expiry time for the challenge.
+There is time to perform this step without too much haste but consider performing this process within 60s to avoid issues.**

 ![hc-login developer example](images/hclogin_dev_tools.png)

 ```bash